tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 `dataInit` function (the `*NdArray` type is described later in this document).

-Since the size in bytes of a string tensor cannot be determined before retrieving its data, `createString` will collect and storeall the string values in a temporary buffer (or list) before creating and initializing a `Tensor` of the right size.
+Since the size in bytes of a string tensor cannot be determined before retrieving its data, `createString` will first collect the string values in a temporary nd-array before creating and initializing a `Tensor` of the right size.

 Once created, Tensors are immutable and their data could not be modified anymore.